 Giving your notice

 - A Power of Attorney or Court Appointed Deputy can instigate the process to end a tenancy.
-In these circumstances, evidence would need to be provided to for the permission to act on their behalf.
+In these circumstances, evidence needs to be provided for the permission to act on their behalf.

-- If the tenant has passed away, the next of kin will be asked to provide a copy of the death certificate in order for the notice period to be given
+- If the tenant has passed away, the next of kin should provide a copy of the death certificate to begin the notice period.

 What happens next

-- On receipt of the written notice, we will write to you to confirm the end date of your tenancy.
+- On receipt of the written notice, we’ll write to you to confirm the end date of your tenancy.

-- Our Central Lettings team will then contact you to discuss returning the keys and any other required actions.
+- One of our lettings and marketing managers will then contact you to discuss returning the keys and any other required actions.